r3lik/weekly_dca/README.md

-# weekly_dca
+# Weekly Cost Averaging
-A script to automatically convert Coinbase EUR into BTC and forward to a BTC address with minimal fees
+A script to automatically convert Coinbase EUR into BTC and forward to a BTC address with minimal fees.

+Should be run under cron, but can be run manually.